 Christmas in Saratoga

-While known for its hot springs this quiet community puts its creative hands together to create the annual Festival of the Trees.
-Over 250 decorated trees, wreaths, centerpieces, gift baskets and other holiday items are auctioned off for charity.
-You can bid on a tree, write Santa a letter or just take in the holiday splendor of Saratoga.
+While most famously known for its healing hot springs, the quiet community of Saratoga puts its creative hands together to create the annual Festival of the Trees Gala and Auction.
+Over 250 decorated trees, wreaths, centerpieces, gift baskets and other holiday items are auctioned off for charity at a fantastically festive event.
+The evening is topped off with snacks and cocktails, and you can bid on a tree, write Santa a letter or just take in the holiday splendor of the city.

 Christmas in Jackson Hole

-The 80 miles-long and 15 miles-wide valley that comprises Jackson Hole is a favorite for visitors all year long.
-Still, the holidays are a time when the area really shines with family-friendly seasonal activities.
+The 80-mile-long and 15-mile-wide valley that comprises Jackson Hole is a favorite for visitors all year long.
+Still, the holidays are a time when the area really shines with family-friendly seasonal activities, making it one of the best places to travel for Christmas.

 Jackson Hole’s historic Town Square Tree Lighting and Santa on Square herald the sparkling lights coming to life while choral and dance groups perform, with visits from Santa throughout the month.
 Santa never misses a chance to visit the slopes and will “drop in” Jackson Hole-style at the base of the Aerial Tram on Christmas Eve, and he will stick around to ski with the kids on Christmas Day.